ibm-cloud-docs/vmwaresolutions/services/fortinetvm_ordering.md

 ### FortiGuard network connection
 {: #fortinetvm_ordering-config-network-connect}

 Select **Public network** or **Private network** for FortiGuard.
 If the target cluster is configured with private-only network interfaces or the deployment is for a multizone instance, only the **Private network** option is available.
-This selection determines how FortiGuard contacts the Fortinet license server to activate the license and to download security patches, and it doesn't impact the workload data plane.
+This selection determines how FortiGuard contacts the Fortinet license server to activate the license and to download security fixes, and it doesn't impact the workload data plane.

 If you select **Private network**, specify the following settings:
 * **Proxy IP address** - The IPv4 address of the proxy server.